 It’s not always something people consider when taking a daily prescription or over-the-counter pain reliever, but many medications used in the medical field today are derived from plants.
 For patients, this raises an important question: can herbal medicine help the body fight cancers like mesothelioma?

 Botanicals and Cancer Treatment

 Patients who receive a mesothelioma diagnosis typically follow a similar treatment plan, which includes a combination of chemotherapy drugs, radiation, and, if possible, surgery.
 This is called first-line therapy and relies on evidence-based research and medications approved by the Food and Drug Administration (FDA).

-There is no conclusive research that proves herbal medicine alone can cure cancer.
-However, there are benefits to consuming botanicals, or substances derived from plants, in our daily meals.
+There is no conclusive research to prove herbal medicine alone can cure cancer.
+However, there are benefits to consuming botanicals, or substances derived from plants, in daily meals.
 Fresh or dried herbs and spices can help calm inflammation in the body, reduce nausea, aid digestion, and add flavor to food.

 Dietary Herbs & Spices for Mesothelioma

 Herbs and spices are widely available at grocery stores, neighborhood farmer’s markets, or even in a patient’s garden.
 Read on for a list of botanicals that may be beneficial for mesothelioma patients.